-Now did not only dust that plastic cover with air before but also took a microfiber clothe and gently cleaned the surface here.
+Now did not only dust that plastic cover with air before but also took a microfiber cloth and gently cleaned the surface here.

 You have to be careful, its soft plastic so easily scratches, so don’t use a paper towel, make sure you use warm water and I made this thing look brand sparkling new check that out.

-That is going to look real nice once in the car.
+That is going to look really nice once in the car.

 That sits right on top.

 Now there are around 8 screws that go around the edge of the black plastic, I’m going to screw those in.
 Always snug these up and don’t over tighten them because we are only screwing into plastic.

 Now we are almost done, let’s flip it over and change out the bobs.

 The 5 black knobs are the large bobs that provide the backlighting to the cluster.
 The bases knobs are the dummy lights like the wacullian or black oil or the ABS light.

 We are only changing the larger light to LEDs.
 So all you need to do is twist the knob, and the bob pops right out.

-Now with all our bobs right out, lets replace it with nice new LED bobs.
-The LED bob is similar in size to the stack bob so should fit.
+Now with all our bobs right out, let’s replace it with nice new LED bobs.
+The LED bob is similar in size to the stacked bob so should fit.

 All you do is pop out the old bob and fix a new bob.

 One thing you want to be mindful of when using the LED bobs is that in many cases polarity matters.
 When you have it plugged it in and you turn it on, it turns on in this direction and when you unplug it and just flip it around and plug it in, it might not turn on.